carlosjhr64/thesis/FULLMONTY.md

 # I'd like to make the following a "blessing" on n only.
 # In Ruby, it's like `def n.method`.
+# I suppose it could be made into a refinement in ℕ, but I'm only using it on n.
 # Whatchamacallit forward:

 nᵥ ≡ nᵥ-₁(n+v)